This was the first post in a series of posts specifically geared towards residents.

-As many of you know, finishing Step 1 of the USMLE is a big big deal as this score determines (way too much) what specialties will be available to you for training.
-In fact, I myself took a trip (to New York) after Step 1 to celebrate it being over with my wife.
+As many of you know, finishing Step 1 of the USMLE is a big big deal as this score determines (more than it should) what specialties will be available to you for training.
+In full transparency, my wife and I took a trip to New York after Step 1 to celebrate.

-I, unfortunately, do no have a crystal ball for your happiness and future perspective.
-For that reason, on this “Wellness Wednesday” we are going to discuss some ways of answering the first question and focus on why minimizing debt is so important in training.
-After all, I firmly believe that wealth and wellness are connected, particularly with this sort of question.
+For that reason, we are going to discuss some ways of answering the first question and focus on why minimizing debt is so important in training.

 Is it really just a “drop in the bucket”?